nimakam/nimakam-notes/stablecoin/papers/v0.1/technical-whitepaper.md

 >Notice: This document is a research proposal, and in no way makes promises about the full functionality of any derived implementation, nor does it represent a commitment or intent to build, deploy or operate such a system.
 Its sole aims is to envision the process of defining, planning and productizing such a system and product.

-### Executive summary
+### Abstract

 This research proposal describes a **collateral-backed** **stablecoin** system implemented on a public blockchain, where the exclusive backing collateral is the **native blockchain asset token**, and where the stablecoin is pegged to the value of a widely accepted **reference currency**.

 A collateral backed stablecoin system ensures the stable value of a digital token, through securing backing collateral of equal or higher value, and by balancing token supply and demand through adjusting monetary variables using market pricing information.
 Variations of such a system, such as MakerDAO's DAI token, have already been implemented on public blockchain smart contracts.
 In case of our *Minimum Viable Product (MVP) implemented on Ethereum*, the *native blockchain asset token* is **ETH** and the *reference currency* is **USD ($)**.

 Unlike other similar systems however, the proposed system contains *no on-chain governance process* and *no tokens for governance or equity*.
 The proposal posits that eliminating these, in favor of an on-chain incentive system, **reduces centralization**, and **increases the capital efficiency** when compared to the alternatives.

-We describe new concepts, system inter-actors, system components and functionality at high level as well as in detail.
+Below we describe new concepts, system inter-actors, system components and functionality at high level as well as in detail.
 A proof of concept implementation of this idea, written in Solidity on Ethereum, is also made available.

 ## System inter-actors